-If you want your desert roses to grow more branches and bloom more flowers, then pruning or trimming the existing branches down can give you very good results.
+If you'd like your desert roses to grow more branches and bloom more flowers, then pruning or trimming the existing branches down can give you very good results.

 Although pruning can help, doing so might lead to root rot if we’re not careful.
-But chop chop.
 Let's grab some gears & do some chop chop.

 Come on along, let us show you how.